 • You have to remember to check the calendar.
 Often team members won’t look at the time off calendar until they want to plan their own holiday or they notice someone isn’t in.
 This isn’t ideal for organising your work.

 We recently wrote a post, How to add annual leave to your Outlook Calendar, where we uncover how weirdly difficult it is to sync holidays in Outlook.
-These types of online calendars aren’t built to help you manage annual leave, which means you’ll need to find clunky workarounds.
+These types of online calendars aren’t built to help you manage annual leave requests, which means you’ll need to find clunky workarounds.

 c) Let Timetastic keep everyone in the loop